docQodly/docs/docs/concepts/orda/data-model.md

 [Computed attributes](orda-classes.md#computed-attributes) are declared using a `get <attributeName>` function in the [Entity class definition](orda-classes.md#entity-class).
 Their value is not stored but evaluated each time they are accessed.
 They do not belong to the underlying database structure, but are usually built upon it and can be used as any attribute of the data model.

+#### Alias attributes

+An [alias attribute](orda-classes.md#alias-attributes) is built above another attribute of the data model, named target attribute.
+The target attribute can belong to a related dataclass (available through any number of relation levels) or to the same dataclass.
+An alias attribute stores no data, but the path to its target attribute.
+You can define as many alias attributes as you want in a dataclass.

 ### Entity

 An entity is the equivalent of a record.
 It is actually an object that references a record in the database.
 It can be seen as an instance of a [dataclass](#dataclass), like a record of the table matching the dataclass.

-However, an entity also contains data correlated to the database related to the datastore.
+However, an entity also contains data correlated to the datastore.
 The purpose of the entity is to manage data (create, read, update, delete).
 When an entity reference is obtained by means of an entity selection, it also retains information about the entity selection which allows iteration through the selection.

 For example, to create an entity:

 ```4d
- var $status : Object
+ var status : Object
- var $employee : cs.EmployeeEntity //declares a variable of the EmployeeEntity class type
+ var employee : cs.EmployeeEntity //declares a variable of the EmployeeEntity class type

- $employee:=ds.Employee.new()
- $employee.firstName:="Mary"
- $employee.lastName:="Smith"
- $status:=$employee.save()
+ employee=ds.Employee.new()
+ employee.firstName="Mary"
+ employee.lastName="Smith"
+ status=employee.save()
 ```

 The entity object itself cannot be copied as an object:

 ```4d
- $myentity:=OB Copy(ds.Employee.get(1)) //returns null
+ myentity=OB Copy(ds.Employee.get(1)) //returns null
 ```

 The entity properties are however enumerable:

 ```4d
- ARRAY TEXT($prop;0)
+ ARRAY TEXT($prop,0)
- OB GET PROPERTY NAMES(ds.Employee.get(1);$prop)
+ OB GET PROPERTY NAMES(ds.Employee.get(1),prop)
-  //$prop contains the names of all the entity attributes
+  //prop contains the names of all the entity attributes
 ```